my boy

 The Differences Between a Three-Year-Old and a Two-Year-Old

-As a first time parent, it can be easy to get swept along with the milestone charts, the opinions of others, the ‘I did it this way’ advice and listening to a never-ending cycle of those magical words ‘it gets easier’.
-What many people fail to mention is that the newborn bit is actually the easiest part – so straight away you are being led into a false sense of security that it will become easier.
-I will be honest with you though, it won’t, it will become more challenging… Sorry.
-Yet one of the most spoken about phases
+As a first-time parent, it can be easy to get swept along with the milestone charts, the opinions of others, the ‘I did it this way’ advice and listening to a never-ending cycle of those magical words ‘it gets easier’.
+What many people fail to mention is that the newborn bit is actually the easiest part (in my personal opinion) – so straight away you are being led into a false sense of security that things will become easier.
+The terrible two’s are one of the most talked about phases yet these are not actually the worst that your child will go through.
+Just when you think you have come through that stage there is a whole new phase waiting for you… One which you are never prepared for and one which out tantrums any 2-year-old meltdown any day.
+Yes, it is the threenager.
+Not only are these children more stroppy, but they are also much bigger and have a better understanding of everything around them and this is where the problems lie!

 Continue reading “The Differences Between a Three-Year-Old and a Two-Year-Old”